iip-ecosphere/platform/platform/services/services.spring/README.md

       * The Boolean property `started` indicates whether the underlying process is already started (default is `false`), e.g., in case of a database.
       *  `waitTime` defines a time to wait until the process is supposed to be ready before continuing service start activities (default `0`, positive values denote milliseconds to wait).

-The schematic descriptor structure looks as given below (lists are indicates by a single element):
+The descriptor structure looks as given below (lists are indicates by a single element):

     id: <String>
     name: <String>